API (v1)Overview (deprecated)

 Identity queries return a single result.
 They're typically accessed by specifying the ID of the desired resource.

-Filter queries are so named because the results returned are filtered according to specified URL parameters.
-You can, for example, filter stop results according to a coordinate point and radius — only stops which fall within that radius will be returned.
+Filter queries return results according to specified URL parameters.
+For example, you can filter stop results by a coordinate and a distance.
+Only stops found within that distance of the coordinate will be returned.

 Wildcard queries are queries which do their best to match whatever string you provide.
 They're useful for doing things like quickly looking up resources based on a name.
 Like filter queries, wildcard queries potentially return multiple results.